scott-820/DiscWeather/README.md

 DiscWeather.py can be optionally executed with the following command line arguments:
 * "-h" or "--help" will print usage help to the console then halt the program
 * "-n" or "--night" will override the "daylightOnly" boolean value in the "dwConfig.py" file to False, allowing night-time Quality Index calculations for Glow Disc golfing.
-* "-p=*numHrs*" or "--plot=*numHrs*" will override the "numHours" value set in the "dwConfig.py" file with the *numHrs* value passed in with the command line argument.
+* "-p=*numHrs*" or "--plot=*numHrs*" will override the "numHours" value set in the "dwConfig.py" file with the *numHrs* value passed in with the command line argument. *numHrs* must have a value between 12 and 156, inclusive.

 For example, using either of the following commands to start DiscWeather will override the "dwConfig.py" "numHours" value and set the number of hours to be plotted by DiscWeather to 24:
 * "python DiscWeather.py -p=24"